 Under this option, whenever an acute or chronic toxicity routine monitoring test results in a “pass” at the IWC, the discharger is not required to conduct any MMEL compliance tests during that compliance period (e.g., month, quarter, etc.).

-If an acute or chronic toxicity routine monitoring test results in a “fail” at the IWC, then non-storm water NPDES dischargers would have to conduct a maximum of two MMEL compliance tests If the first MMEL compliance test results in a “fail” at the IWC, the second MMEL compliance test is waived.When there is no effluent available to initiate an MMEL compliance test, the MMEL compliance test would not be required, and routine monitoring continues in the frequency specified in the permit.The MMEL compliance tests would be initiated within the same calendar month as the routine monitoring test that resulted in the “fail” at the IWC.
+If an acute or chronic toxicity routine monitoring test results in a “fail” at the IWC, then non-storm water NPDES dischargers would have to conduct a maximum of two MMEL compliance tests within the same calendar month as the routine monitoring test.

+If the first MMEL compliance test results in a “fail” at the IWC, then the discharge is in violation of the MMEL and the second MMEL compliance test is waived.

+If the first MMEL compliance test results in a “pass” at the IWC, then the discharger must conduct the second MMEL compliance test.
+If the second MMEL compliance test results in a “fail” at the IWC, then the discharge is in violation of the MMEL.

+If both the first and the second MMEL compliance tests result in a “pass” at the IWC, then the discharger is in compliance with the MMEL and no additional monitoring test for that compliance period is required; however, routine monitoring at the frequency specified in the NPDES permit would resume.

+The MMEL compliance tests would be initiated within the same calendar month as the routine monitoring test that resulted in the “fail” at the IWC.
 As long as the MMEL compliance tests are initiated within the same calendar month as the routine monitoring test, the laboratory procedures and analysis procedures of the MMEL compliance tests themselves may carry over into the following calendar month.
-For dischargers with a monthly toxicity monitoring frequency, the beginning of the calendar month is specified by the Water Boards.
-For dischargers with less than monthly monitoring frequency, the beginning of the calendar month is the date that the routine monitoring toxicity test is initiated.

-Like the routine monitoring test, each MMEL compliance test is subject to a possible MDEL violation.